Turkey Vultures

 Turkey vultures are obligate scavengers, which means they only feed on dead animals.
 Their incredible sense of smell can detect dilute volatile gasses coming from the bodies of dead animals, even while soaring hundreds of feet in the air.
 Turkey Vultures do not kill their own food, so their sharp beaks are only used for tearing open tough hides and shredding large sections of flesh on animals that are already dead.

-Turkey vultures are widely distributed around the world, and are fairly ubiquitous throughout California.
-Pete Bloom has tagged nearly 500 individual Turkey Vultures since 2005.
+Turkey vultures are widely distributed around the world, and are fairly ubiquitous throughout California, with both resident and migratory populations.
+Pete Bloom has tagged nearly 500 individual Turkey Vultures, mostly in southern California, since 2005.

 The longevity record for wild Turkey Vultures belongs to tag “20” who was tagged in 1997 by Pete Bloom, and was last seen in 2019 at the age of 23 (see “Historical Research” section below).